Linkedin Tips & Strategies

 You don't need a complicated plan.
 Just aim for consistency.

-• Monday: Share a personal story or a lesson learned from a recent experience.
+• Monday: Share a personal story or lesson learned from an experience.

-• Wednesday: Post an educational piece of content.
-This could be a short tip, a carousel breaking down a process, or a listicle.
+• Wednesday: Post an educational piece of content, like a short tip or listicle.

 • Friday: Ask a question to encourage comments and conversation.

-The key isn't to post every single day but to show up consistently so that your name stays top of mind.
+Consistency is key so that your name stays top of mind.

 Engage Like a Human, Not a Bot